 Is your hesitation to use a self-directed IRA due to not knowing what to invest in or where to start?
-Real estate offers many options, but if you’re new to self-direction, you can still get stuck trying to pick an investment.
-Maybe you simply don’t know where to find assets and don’t have a lot of free time to research or to act quickly to invest.
-But, that’s why real estate syndications are attractive to many people who self-direct.
+Real estate investments offer ample options, but if you’re new to self-direction, investing in alternative assets can be intimidating.
+Maybe you simply don’t know where to find assets or you don’t have time to research opportunities or to act quickly to invest.
+This is why investing in real estate syndications are attractive to many people who self-direct.

-Syndications can help you build the wealth you need to retire and give you a taste of how easy it can be to invest in real estate without involving much of your own time.
-They are fairly easy investments for those who have never used a self-directed IRA.
+Investing in real estate syndications with IRAs adds critical diversity to your retirement portfolio through a more passive investing process.
+It gives you a taste of how easy it can be to invest in real estate without involving much of your own time.
+The process is fairly easy for those who have never used a self-directed IRA.

-So, if investing in real estate interests you but you aren’t quite sure where to start, syndications may be a solution.
+So, if investing in real estate interests you but you aren’t quite sure where to start, syndications offer a solution.

-While you should perform due diligence to vet the syndication you’re considering—apart from that, there is little to no ongoing participation from passive investors.
+While you should perform due diligence to vet the syndication you’re considering for your IRA—apart from that, there is little to no ongoing participation from passive investors.
 An investment sponsor for the syndication does the legwork and outlines all details of the project in the investment prospectus.
 Throughout the term of the syndication, the investment sponsor and management company handle the day-to-day operations of the property.

 Syndicated investments are usually structured as LLCs or LLPs and run from 3-7 years, depending on the project.
 The investment sponsor manages the entity, and investors are limited partners or passive members.